AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/network.md

 In this module you can select the checkbox *Use AdGuard as an HTTP proxy* to use AdGuard as a regular HTTP proxy which will filter all traffic passing through it.
 You can also enable the *Filter websites with EV certificates* feature.
 Extended Validation (EV) SSL Certificates offer a stronger safety guarantee; owners of such websites have to pass a thorough and globally standardized identity verification process defined by EV guidelines.
 Which is the reason why some users trust websites with such certificates and prefer not to filter them.

 At last, there is a section with proxy settings.
-There you can specify which proxy server AdGuard should use to update filters, get new versions and so on.
+There you can specify which proxy server AdGuard should use to update filters, get new versions, and so on.

 ### AdGuard VPN